sanjayapoudel/MockAPI/readme.txt

   		  	6. Done.

-  PS: http://jsonplaceholder.typicode.com is used for OPEN APIs and this test suite only includes some sample functional tests for various types HTTP requests.
-It doesn't
+  PS: http://jsonplaceholder.typicode.com is used for OPEN APIs and this test suite only includes some sample functional
-      cover all the scenarios.
+      tests for various types HTTP requests(GET, POST, PUT, DELETE).
+It doesn't cover all the scenarios.